Dev containers are a developers best friend

 As you can see, there isn’t much to it.
 I am using a specific Jekyll container from https://mcr.microsoft.com/ that has Ruby, Jekyll and a lot of common tools around that for me.
 There is likely an image here that meets your requirements (with a few tweaks).

 Those tweaks are included in the features block.
 You can find a list of all the features available at the https://containers.dev/features site.
-This site also contains the dev containers specification and the full version of the devcontainers.json format.
-So, what am I doing here:
+This site also contains the dev containers specification and the full version of the devcontainers.json

-• I need node because a lot of tools are distributed as JavaScript tools and require node.
+because a lot of tools are distributed as JavaScript tools and require node. - Finally, I need a set of tools for dealing with Azure:

-• azure-cli provides the access to the Azure CLI.
+provides the access to the Azure CLI.azure-cli-persistence

-• azd is the Azure Developer CLI, that allows me to easily upload my code to Azure with infrastructure already defined.
+is the Azure Developer CLI, that allows me to easily upload my code to Azure with infrastructure already defined.

 Each feature has a reason for being on the container that is relevant to this project.
 I don’t care about adding tooling for other projects - they will never see this dev container.

-Aside from the features, there are a few bits of house keeping.
-Firstly, when I run bundle exec jekyll serve to run my server, it listens on a port - in this case, port 4000.
+to run my server, it listens on a port - in this case, port 4000.
 I want to be able to connect to that from my local machine.
-Forwarding the port to the container allows me to connect to the server via https://localhost:4000.
+Forwarding the port to the container allows me to connect to the server via https://localhost:4000

 Finally, there is a postCreateCommand.
 Right now, this is a place holder.
 However, you can create a bash script that runs to install anything that isn’t a feature.
 This can be, for example, any number of tools from the npm repository.
 Since I am intending on using Azure Static Web Apps, it makes sense to put that installer in here.